 How to Hear What Your Child is Really Saying (page 2)

-- Melody Camouflage: Do We Hear What We Want to Hear?
+- Pareidolia: People Hear What They Want to Hear

 Does your child refuse to even look at you when something is bothering him let alone talk to you about it?
 Kids often pull the silent treatment when something's on their mind, and for parents, this can be a frustrating kind of exchange.
 Not to mention, parents are often left to guess at what's irking their child.
 But parents can take comfort in the fact that they're not alone when it comes to this kind of communication (or lack there of) with their kid.